His art proves to be by a… horse of a different color... Cholla the painting horse's solo show in Venice, the first outside US

 Again, is this art?
 Who knows.
 People like Cholla's works, and creations crafted by animals are not a novelty.
 Congo was the first animal-artist to be 'discovered', was observed by Desmond Morris, and impressed Picasso and Dalì.

-The horse's painting career began by accident 4 years ago, his owner Renee Chambers says.
+The horse's painting career began by accident in 2004, his owner Renee Chambers says.

 Curators at Giudecca 795 are very skeptical about the works created by elephants, and so is Mainardi, the expert etologist whom they consulted.
 "The so-called elephant artists look trained to repeat gestures with their flexible trunks, and may not be as free as Cholla is," they said.

-LATEST NEWS - Two more original paintings are available at the gallery, together with their own "work in progress" video! - Cholla's is affordable art!
-Priced less than 3000 GB pounds, according to the definition.
+LATEST NEWS - Other original paintings are also available at the gallery, together with their own "work in progress" video!